 - Increases the share of students who graduate on-time

 - Reduces the time students work while in college

 - Reduces how much students have to borrow

 Students will succeed in college and be more likely to graduate on time when they pursue a degree at the college that best fits their academic potential and aspiration.
 That’s why the State Grant program is such an important public-private partnership; it preserves choice for students when deciding where they will go to college.

 The program also helps increase degree completion and close our state’s attainment gaps.
 Our whole state benefits — not only from increasing equity but by strengthening our workforce, given how our economic vitality depends on more people continuing their educations beyond high school and earning degrees.

 Impact at all Minnesota private nonprofits institutions

-- In total, $62 million in Pell Grant awards were made to private college students.
+- In total, more than $61 million in Pell Grant awards were made to private college students.